 The Trustees and Board of Governors have devolved responsibility for day to day management of the Academy to the Principal and Senior Leadership Team (SLT).
-The SLT comprises the Principal, Deputy Head teacher, and Assistant Head teachers and includes the Estate Manager, Finance Manager and the H.R./Admin Systems Manager.
+The SLT comprises the Principal, Deputy Head teacher, Assistant Head teacher, KS3 & KS4 Raising Standard Leaders, and includes the Business Manager, Safeguarding Manager and the H.R./Admin Systems Manager.
 The SLT implement the policies laid down by the Governors and report back to them on performance.